[note: I’ve been reading a German translation]

-The story: TK, a wall street guy in his twenties, accepts a new job offer: to write a travel guide about Brazil, for a popular guide book called The Lonely Planet.
-He roams around Brazil, always on a tight budget and a tight schedule, and tries to live up to his new job.
+The story: in 2004, Thomas Kohnstamm, a wall street guy in his twenties, accepts a new job offer: to write a travel guide about Brazil for The Lonely Planet.
+And so he roams around Brazil for a while, always on a tight budget and an even tighter schedule, all while trying to live up to his new job.

-talking about deadlines
+Thomas Kohnstamm talking about deadlines

 The book is gonzo in the lamest sense of the word.
 Kohnstamm talks quite a bit about sex and drug abuse, sure.
 He even writes in a character called “doc” who vaguely resembles Hunter Stockton Thompson’s “lawyer”.

 But all of this pales in comparison with how much talk there is about deadlines.
 Kohnstamm travels to this place or that place, and he has to turn in this article or that review, and he feels stressed and shitty, and after a while I, the reader, feel stressed and shitty, too.